 As a communications consultant David has worked with Fortune 500 companies, Canada’s best public relations firms, and campaigns for four cabinet ministers.

 He has worked as a story editor for TV and film, and his own feature film The Last Party is in development with Bunk 11 Pictures.
 He is currently working on:

-- a stage adaptation of his short story, Scared, based on the Tragically Hip song of the same name;
+- stage adaptation of his short stories, Scared and Locked in the Trunk of the Car, based on the Tragically Hip song of the same name;

 - and a play about Socrates (and co-authored by Plato).